 Red mercury is the name given to an explosive form of mercury, a red-colored mercury compound, or a potential nuclear material, depending who you ask.
 Wm.
-Yerkes has written a thought-provoking response to my FAQ concerning red mercury.
+Yerkes has written thought-provoking comments concerning red mercury.
 It’s my pleasure to share this e-mail with you:

 With respect to your raising the ideas about “red mercury”, several ideas occur.